-I started this project last year in my college to encourage and motivate students to recycle papers.
+I started this project last year in my college to encourage and motivate students to recycle paper.
 Like other educational institutions, paper consumption is very high in our college and I devised a simple cost-effective method to transform old papers and magazines into a high-quality quality pencil which can be used at school or at work.
-The following materials are required to start your paper recycling project.
+The following materials are required to start your DIY paper recycling project.

 - White Glue

 - Old newspapers

 Use 4 to 5 pages of the newspaper and measure the right size for the lead which is about 18 cm length x 10cm width.
 You can also draw with the pencil to make sure it fits the right size of the lead.